ablelib/android-demo/README.md

 Our receiver is in charge of receiving the scan result.
 Scan result will be a single `AbleDevice` object and it will be in intent as `Parcelable` extra under the `AbleService.DEVICE` key.
 Here we get device, add it to our current list of devices and update the UI.
 Now that we have our receiver, all that is left is to register it: `registerReceiver(receiver, IntentFilter(AbleService.ACTION_DEVICE_FOUND))`.
 All we have to do here is pass `AbleService.ACTION_DEVICE_FOUND` as parameter to `IntentFilter` and we are good to go.

 ![](https://github.com/ablelib/android-demo/blob/develop/screenshots/service_results.jpg?raw=true)

+### Sockets
+ This tab allows you to test **client socket communication**.
+It allows for scanning for a peripheral that supports L2CAP server socket, and connecting to it in client mode.
+After a socket connection is obtained, you can send text in either direction, effectively forming an instant chat service over BLE.

 ### Quality of Service
 Quality of service tab will show you list of all "Scan configs" which AbleLib can use.